janpstrunn/pass/README.md

 - Find files using `find` or `fd`
 - Interactive password selection using `fzf`
 - Import passwords from [passwordstore](https://www.passwordstore.org/)
-- Output passwords to stdout
+- Output passwords to `stdout`
 - Run any `git` command
 - Generate strong passwords using `pwgen`
 - Copy password to clipboard and clear clipboard on specified time
+- Run post commands after clipboard clear
+- Use `zenity` to insert passwords
+- Specify a dialog tool to get master password and PIN
 - Rotate `age` keys and re-encrypt all passwords
-- Use `zenity` to insert passwords
 - Empower PIN passwords using `argon2` (Entropy Amplification)

 ## Requirements